|

 • Water

-YEAST MIXTURE
+YEAST SPONGE

 Whisking buttermilk with yeast, honey and flour.